Bealby/magnet-fishing/README.md

   not provide the useful tips and guidance at this stage.
   This has however has been addressed in 'Features Left Implement'.

-- Users wanted to be able to input Cathes on their mobile while Magnet Fishing.
-To help in the usability and convienience of this, a left cheron was added to mobile devices to be able to go back quickly to Catch Log on the Edit and Add Catch pages.
+- Users wanted to be able to input Catches on their mobile while Magnet Fishing.
+To help in the usability and convenience of this, a left chevron was added to mobile devices to be able to go back quickly to Catch Log on the Edit and Add Catch pages.
 For mobile only.

 #### Fixes

-- When carrying out User Testing it was made apparant that the background image which was set up, was working for most phones except for iphone - specifially Safarai.
+- When carrying out User Testing it was made apparent that the background image which was set up, was working for most phones except for iphone - specifically Safarai.
 The Background-image became more blurry the more content was on the page.
 This was a particular IOS issue and was fixed by firstly declaring the body and html to be 100% wide and 100% tall, `html, body{width: 100%; height: 100%;}`.
 The scrolling was then done by the container and not the body itself.
-This in turn meant wrapping the container with the following parimenters, `#wrapper{width: 100%; height:100%; overflow: scroll;}`.
+This in turn meant wrapping the container with the following parameters, `#wrapper{width: 100%; height:100%; overflow: scroll;}`.

 This fix was provided and supported by [Stackoverflow](https://stackoverflow.com/questions/41436892/background-attachment-fixed-doesnt-work-on-ios)

 - The `Accordion` collapse feature in the Catch Log page was, upon clicking the card, collapsing all cards at once.
-Since eash Card had the same data-target and the same div id all of them were collapsing together.
+Since each Card had the same data-target and the same div id all of them were collapsing together.
 This was fixed by using the loop index from the `jinja` for loop. `data-target="#collapse{{ loop.index }}"` and `div id="collapse{{ loop.index }}"`.
-Inspriaration for this fix was supported by Keven at Code-Institute Support.
+Inspiration for this fix was supported by Keven at Code-Institute Support.

-## Technolgies Used
+## Technologies Used

 ---

-The following technolgies were used in this project:
+The following technologies were used in this project:

 **IDE:**